-Category Version 24 (CMS-HCC V24) 2021 Risk Adjustment Model,35 as well as other standard risk adjustors (e.g., patient age) and variables for clinical factors that may be outside the attributed clinician's reasonable influence.
-A full list of risk adjustment variables can be found in the "RA" and "RA Details" tabs of the Asthma/COPD Measure Codes List file.
+Risk adjustment is used to estimate episode expected costs in recognition of the different levels of care patients may require due to comorbidities, disability, age, specialty care, and other risk factors.
+The risk adjustment model includes variables from the CMS Hierarchical Condition Category Version 24 (CMS-HCC V24) 2021 Risk Adjustment Model, 26 as well as other standard risk adjustors (e.g., patient age) and variables for clinical factors that may be outside the attributed clinician's reasonable influence.
+A full list of risk adjustment variables can be found in the "RA" and the "RA_Details" tabs of the Depression Measure Codes List file.